random-projects-coz-bored-and-ye/Media-Player/README.md

 Hey!
 Today I’m introducing my **Media Player** created by the one and only **[SYNTAXICAL](https://github.com/xxpwnxxx420lord)**.
 Yeah, it’s pretty cool.

+**IT IS BUILDABLE, ITS NOT CONFIGURED TO BE BUILT, BUT IT SUPPORTS ELECTRON-BULIDER**
 ---

 ## Requirements